 Yes, being able to swing smooth can help you to hit a better golf shot.
 Though, trying to swing slow will actually cause you to hit a bad golf shot just as frequently as when you’re trying to swing too hard.

-The Monkey is trying to swing slower and slower after each bad shot and then when they do hit a good shot – they complain about not hitting the golf ball far enough
+The Frustrated Golfer is trying to swing slower and slower after each bad shot and then when they do hit a good shot – they complain about not hitting the golf ball far enough

 The Player just makes a smooth “Tick Tock”